Medical Editor: John P. Cunha, DO, FACOEP

-Diflucan (fluconazole) is an antifungal medication in the triazole subclass.
-Diflucan is available as a generic drug termed fluconazole.
-Diflucan is prescribed to treat Candida fungal infections of the mouth, vagina, esophagus, lungs, urinary tract, abdomen, and other organs.
+Diflucan (fluconazole) is an antifungal medication prescribed to treat Candida fungal infections of the mouth, vagina, esophagus, lungs, urinary tract, abdomen, and other organs.
 Diflucan is also used to treat fungal meningitis and may be prescribed to ward off fungal infections in patients being treated with chemotherapy or radiation before a bone marrow transplant.
-Some common side effects of Diflucan include headache, dizziness, drowsiness, abdominal pain, diarrhea, heartburn, loss of appetite, and allergic reactions including skin inflammation, itching, and rash.
+Diflucan is available as a generic drug.

 Our Diflucan Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.